knowledgedefinednetworking/demo-routenet/README.md

 Note that it is not necessary to download the three datasets to start to play with RouteNet.
 For instance, you can start using only the NSFNET dataset.

-Then, you may use the script [routenet_with_link_cap.py](code/routenet_with_link_cap.py) to train a RouteNet model that predicts the per-source/destination delay.
+Then, you may use the script [run_routenet.sh](code/run_routenet.sh) to train a RouteNet model that predicts the per-source/destination delay.
 In order to train RouteNet it is necessary to convert the datasets to the 'TFRecords' format of TensorFlow.
 Our datasets provide directly the TFRecords files that we used to train and evaluate RouteNet (in the subdirectories 'tfrecords/train' and 'tfrecords/evaluate') in the demo.
 So, if you only want to reproduce the experiments of our demo you can skip this step.
-Otherwise, you can generate the TFrecords files running the following commands correspondingly for the three different datasets we provide:
+Otherwise, you can generate new TFrecords files running the following commands correspondingly for the three different datasets we provide:

 ```
 ./run_routenet.sh tfrecords nsfnetbw